John-Kingham/random-old-books/README.md

 The site uses the following vintage-style colours, which suit the company's position as a seller of old books:

-- #567a79 (a dark green) as the primary background colour
+- #425C5C (dark green) as the primary background colour
-- #504746 (a dark brown) as the second background colour
+- #504746 (dark brown) as the second background colour
 - #FFFFFF (white) as the contrast colour for text on dark backgrounds

 These colours are shown more clearly in the Features section below.